Walter905-creator/handyman-connect-1/FIXLO-DEPLOYMENT-COMPLETE.md

 5. ✅ **Old Branding** → All "Handyman Connect" references removed

 The Fixlo app is now ready for professional deployment! 🎉

+For more information about QR code generation, visit [QR Code Generator](https://qr-code-generator.com).